kradhakrishnan/bblocks/README.md

 ### About the project

 Building blocks project aims to provide building blocks for the development of modern high performance system programming with C++.
 The project is at the intersection of high performance, extreme scalability, and modern system programming methodologies.
 The gernal components include networking infrastructure -- tcp, udp, multicasting, storage access abstractions, paxos, buffer management etc. The library is built using well established design patterns and/or based on popular research papers.

-### About the author
+### About Me

 I spent most of my professional life writing infrastructure for computing ranging from messaging service for enterprise clusters, to web scale distributed platform for prominent web services, to building cloud (public and private).